 The principal activity of the Company is to finance mortgage lending.
 In 1998 the Company issued £203 7m floating rate notes (the "Notes").
-Following a business restructure on 28 February 2011 (see business review below), the terms of the Notes were changed and bear a zero rate of interest until 2073 when the Notes become due.
-Prior to 28 February 2011, the interest payable on the Notes was set at 60% of the three-month LIBOR rate for Sterling deposits less 0.30% per annum until February 2028.
-Thereafter, the interest rate applicable to the Notes would have been 60% of the three-month LIBOR rate for Sterling deposits plus 0.10% per annum until the due date in 2073.
+Following a business restructure on 28 February 2011 the terms of the Notes were changed and bear a zero rate of interest until 2073.
 The Notes are secured on the mortgage portfolio.
-The capital appreciation arising on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
+The capital appreciation realised on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
 The Company pays its entire share of the appreciation to Note holders.